 Looking for the best Austin LGBT Wedding Photographer?

 In Austin, there are a lot of LGBT weddings.
 I’m loving how the photography industry has mostly embraced it, albeit it’s more about money for some.
 You know what I mean.
 Pride Month at Target anyone??
 However, we have to take the wins where we can find them!
 I do have a running list of Austin LGBT friendly wedding vendors.
-Everyone there is vetted, so you can contact them without worrying if they’ll start quoting the Bible at you.
+Everyone, there is vetted, so you can contact them without worrying if they’ll start quoting the Bible at you.

 One of my favorite things is an LGBT wedding.
 There is almost always some heartbreak, i.e. family being assholes, HOWEVER, that means whoever comes to the shindig is even more important.
 Even more dedicated to the commitment with your partner.
 Something has to be said for friends and fam that show up to LGBT weddings.
 The interesting part is that, in my experience at least, LGBT weddings tend to still have traditional aspects to them.
 Of course, my theory is that because it was outlawed for so long, it’s nice for people to find have access to these long awaited traditions for heteros.
 Of course, while I respect tradition, I do recommend you learn a bit about them.
 Some are horrific and not a good fit for modern weddings.
 I even wrote a blog about the history of the wedding cake, which represented a woman’s virginity!
 NO, THIS DOESN’T MEAN SKIP THE CAKE!
 It’s just fun to learn where some of these traditions come from.
 Plus, when you’re educated, you can make better decisions concerning what is a good fit for you and your partner.
 The beauty of 2020 and being LGBT is that you have the opportunity to make your OWN traditions.
 I’m still waiting for people to decide to light a communal fire, to represent their burning love.
 And then making s’mores over said fire.

 My main concern, as always, is for my community to feel safe while planning their event.
 I’ve heard so many horror stories about vendors being rude to potential clients, shaming them for loving someone they don’t approve of.
-As if their singular judgement in this vast universe actually means anything.
-What I want to do is continuously educate vendors in the industry on how to be more inclusive, welcoming and provide actual equal service.
+As if their singular judgment in this vast universe actually means anything.
+What I want to do is continuously educate vendors in the industry on how to be more inclusive, welcoming, and provide actual equal service.
 One day, we won’t need to label LGBT events as anything other than just, “an event.”
 Wouldn’t that be rad?
 Until then, I am a member of the Austin LGBT Chamber of Commerce, I help educate my industry on the proper inclusivity language, and help provide an unwavering stellar service for all of my clients, regardless of orientation or lifestyle.
 I’ve also built a brand specifically created to repel bigots and most conservatives.
 Politics are really big for my company and that can be a make/break for some potential clients.
 That’s okay with me.
 Black Lives Matter.
 All love is created equal.
 There’s no such thing as an illegal alien.
 Children don’t belong in cages.
 Mental health should be normalized.
-Still have you?
-Awesome!!!

 Even if you aren’t LGBT and looking for an Austin LGBT Wedding Photographer, I’d still love to chat with you.
-Head over to my instagram to keep in touch!
+Head over to my Instagram to keep in touch!
 Hell, sometimes people even just send random emails to chat.
 My inbox is open and waiting.
-I’m ready to listen and support, if you need it.
+I’m ready to listen and support if you need it.
 If you have any questions, as a vendor or (potential)client, please send me an email.
 I’m totally into a good discussion and helping people find resources!
 In the end, it’s all about supporting one another on this tiny spiraling rock in the middle of the vast.